 Here’s a list of all the topics related to SEO:

-Of course, you’ll need to use your critical thinking skills to choose which ones will be appropriate categories, and which ones have little or no relevance to you.
-In this case, you could safely say that Social Media, Keywords, and On-Page SEO are appropriate content categories for your blog.
+Of course, you’ll need to use your critical thinking skills to choose the appropriate relevant categories.
+In this case, you could say that Social Media, Keywords, and On-Page SEO are appropriate content categories for your blog.

 Here's a list of all the variants related to "Keywords:"